jorgego11/ibp-installation/rancher/multi-node-install/README.md

     ibpconsole     1/1     1            1           56m
     ```

-10) Updated the `nginx` configuraiton on the load balancer VM to allow access to port `30000`:
+10) Updated the firewall configuration on the load balancer VM to allow access to port `30000`:

     ```
     $ sudo ufw allow 30000

     ```

+    Also, updated the `nginx` [configuration](nginx/nginx.conf) so it can forward requests to port `30000` on each one of the worker nodes.

-10) After updating the load balancer and verifying that both IBP deployments (i.e. `ibp-operator` and `ibpconsole`) were up and running on the cluster, I was able to access the IBP Console (`https://<load balancer IP>:30000`) and successfully created several blockchain artifacts (e.g. peers, MSPs, CAs, etc.).
+11) After updating the load balancer and verifying that both IBP deployments (i.e. `ibp-operator` and `ibpconsole`) were up and running on the cluster, I was able to access the IBP Console (`https://<load balancer IP>:30000`) and successfully created several blockchain artifacts (e.g. peers, MSPs, CAs, etc.).

 ## Troubleshooting & tips
 * [waiting for server-url issue](https://github.com/rancher/rancher/issues/16213)